-The Ada Tepe AA Report /in Bulgarian/ can be found here https://dams.reki.bg/uploads/Docs/Files/Ada_Tepe_Final_Report_BG_Dopalne no.pdf
+The Ada Tepe AA Report /in Bulgarian/ can be found here

+https://dams.reki.bg/uploads/Docs/Files/Ada_Tepe_Final_Report_BG_Dopalne no.pdf

-The fact that the river often gets dry was also confirmed during the field study in November 2020, when some very small water flow was running in the riverbed.
-Judging from the presence of cracked sludge on the bottom of the riverbed and the thickness of the sludge layer, reaching 10cm. at some points, it is obvious that:
+The fact that the river often dries up was also confirmed during the field study in November 2020, when only a very small water flow was running in the riverbed.
+Judging from the presence of cracked sludge on the bottom of the riverbed and the thickness of the sludge layer, reaching 10 centimetres at some points, it is obvious that:

-- 1. The river was dry not long before the time when the field study took place, because fine bottom sediments and sludge can never crack if they stay under water all the time. - 2.
-Unusual amount of sludge is accumulated on the riverbed bottom and on the riverbanks, while the presence of such layer of sludge is not noticeable above the affected river section.
-On page 45 of the EIA Report the following warning is shared:
+- 1. The river had become dry some time before the field study took place, because fine bottom sediments and sludge can never crack if they stay under water all the time. - 2.
+An unusual amount of sludge has accumulated on the riverbed bottom and on the riverbanks, while the presence of such a layer of sludge is not noticeable above the affected river section.
+On page 45 of the EIA report the following warning is shared:

-The increased sediment discharge in rivers and streams has negative impact on the aquatic biota, as sediments cover river bottoms and aquatic vegetation, and prevent the penetration of sunlight.
+The increased sediment discharge in rivers and streams has a negative impact on the aquatic biota, as sediments cover river bottoms and aquatic vegetation, and prevent the penetration of sunlight.